thenotsodarkknight/based/README.md

 Acknowledgments
 ---------------

-Built with ❤️ by [Your Name]
+Built with ❤️ by Abeen Bhattacharya

-Powered by xAI, OpenAI, and NewsAPI

 Inspired by the need for balanced, bias-aware news consumption